sadman2084/SEABORN/README.md

 # Seaborn

 ## Introduction
 Seaborn is a powerful Python visualization library based on Matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+It provides a high-level interface for drawing attractive and informative statistical graphic.

 ## Installation
 To install Seaborn, use the following  command: